 Sign up for alerts so that you are notified when jobs you are interested in get posted.
 Set this up on your favorite sites so you can keep tabs on your top job picks.

 Eliminate jobs or industries that are not feasible for your location.
 For example, there isn’t likely a huge need for marine biologists in a landlocked place like Mobile, Alabama.
 If your desire to become a marine biologist outweighs your desire to live somewhere landlocked, it’s probably time to consider a move.

 On that note, if you know you want to leave your hometown but have no clue where to go, thinking about what you want to do for a career can help you pick a place to move.
-Take the same research steps, but instead see where you can more easily find a job in the field you’re interested in and what the average income is for that job in different cities.
+Take the same research steps, but instead see where you can more easily find a job in your field of interest and let that guide you.

-After doing your research, seeing what’s out there, and making a decision about what you want to do, you may realize you need to further your education to get the job you want.
+After doing your research, seeing what’s out there, and making a decision about what you want to do, you may need to further your education to get the job you want.
 Guess what?
 It’s time for more research!
 Not every school will offer the program you need.
-You may not even have any schools near you at all.
+You may not even have any schools near you with the right program or accreditation.
 That doesn’t mean you have to decide to pack your bags and leave home if you don’t want to move.
-If you know what you want to do, search online options, like Penn Foster.
-With accredited, online education becoming more normal, completing your education from home for the career you want is more often than not the best route.

 Search online options, like Penn Foster and talk to an admissions specialist.
 With accredited, online education becoming more normal, you can learn where you live so you’re set up to work where you live.